 How long does it take to complete the program?

 This depends on how many courses you already have completed elsewhere and how quickly you complete each course.
-You could graduate in as little as four to six weeks!

 How do I know how many courses I have to transfer?

 When your transcript is returned to us, we evaluate which courses will transfer into your program.
 It is our policy to transfer courses that coordinate in name, number, and/or description if the transcript is sent on school letterhead and is verifiable by our director.

 Diplomas are sent within 45 days after course completion and financial obligations are met.

 Can I go to college with your diploma?

 Yes, many of our students continue on to postsecondary education.
 You can apply to the college of your choice, but please remember, you must pass entrance or placement exams at most colleges.

 Can I join the military?

 Each branch of the military has it’s own requirements.
 You must make a certain score on the Armed Services Vocational Aptitude Battery (ASVAB) test and meet other physical and/or age requirements.
 You may need to complete a semester of college or technical school.
 Check with your local recruiter.